kiante-fernandez/webgazer-qualtrics/qualtrics/README.md

 ### Custom Calibration Points

-To use different calibration points, you'll need to fork the repository and modify the experiment HTML files.
+To use different calibration points or change the recalibration threshold, you'll need to fork the repository and modify `experiments/calibration.html`.
 See the main README for instructions.

 ---